-- Ferry from Volos to Skiathos: Ferries from Volos to Skiathos are available daily all year round.
-It takes 1 hour to reach the port of Skiathos with highspeed ferry and around 2.5 hours with standard vessel.
+- Ferry from Volos to Skiathos: ferries from Volos to Skiathos are available daily all year round.
+It takes 1 hour to reach the port of Skiathos by high-speed ferry and around 2.5 hours by standard vessel.
 The port of Volos is 325 km from Athens and 207 km from Thessaloniki.

-Good to know: Find more information on how to get from Athens to Skiathos, to plan your transfer to the ports of Volos, Mantoudi, Agios Konstantinos.
+Good to know: find more information on how to get from Athens to Skiathos, to plan your transfer to the ports of Volos, Mantoudi, and Agios Konstantinos.